JeffreyFennell/Louisville-KY-Covid-and-Crime/README.md

 - Follow along with the notebook.

 ## How to Read Project
 - As you follow through the notebook, you'll see comments and markdown fields explaining what's going on.
+I created and maintained this project through VS Code using Anaconda to create a virtual environment to install all the required libraries.
+I've listed the packages that I definitely utilized for this project in the requirements.txt.
+Just a heads up, but conda installs a lot of additional packages when you use it to create your virtual environment.

 ## Questions:
 - How have crime rates trended during the first year of the pandemic?